 - Minimum 30” by 48” transfer space must be provided adjacent to the transfer platform.
 The 48” long minimum dimension of the transfer space shall be centered on and parallel to the 24” long minimum side of the transfer platform.
 The side of the transfer platform serving the transfer space shall be unobstructed.

 Composite play structures that include ramps that connect elevated play components as a means of access must meet the following criteria:

 - Elevated ramps must be at least 36” wide, maximum running slope of 1:12 and maximum length of 144”(12 feet) before providing a landing.

 - Elevated ramps must include handrails on both sides meeting hand-gripping criteria and with a height between 20-28”.
 Elevated ramps with handrails, barriers beyond the ramp edge and barriers not extending within 1” of the ramp surface must have edge curbing at least 2” high for the entire ramp length.
 No handrail extensions are required.

 - When elevated ramps change in direction, a 60”x 60”minimum level landing must be provided at both the top and the bottom of each run.

-Elevated ramps and accessible platforms attached at ramp levels shall have no openings on surface greater than 1/2” and vertical change in level less than 1/4” or up to 1/2” with a 2:1 beveled edge.
+Elevated playground ramps and accessible platforms attached at ramp levels shall have no openings on surfaces greater than 1/2” and vertical change in level less than 1/4” or up to 1/2” with a 2:1 beveled edge.